-The wolf was grubbing at the base of a gnarled tree, digging for anything edible with its mouth and claws.
-It was small and mangy, with stringy legs and a tummy bulging from hunger.
-Its fur had turned white for winter too early and its ribs stood out as if being squeezed by a skeletal hand.
+The wolf was clawing at a gnarled tree for anything edible.
+It was small and mangy, with fur that had turned white for winter too early.
+Its ribs stood out as if being squeezed by a skeletal hand.

 Not much of a prize, then, but it was all he needed.
 After all these weeks, this was his chance.
-Trevose kissed his best stone and slipped it into his slingshot; he wouldn’t have to use this much longer.
-Crouching behind the bushes he spun the leather up to speed, the stone spinning in vicious circles.
+Trevose kissed his best stone and slipped it into his slingshot; he wouldn't have to use this much longer.
+Crouching behind the bushes, he spun the leather up to speed, the stone thrumming in vicious circles at his side.

 The wolf looked up suddenly, ears pricked, eye alight.
 This was it.

-The stone whirling at his side, Trevose rose from his hiding place in one smooth motion.
-For a second he stared into its yellowing eyes.
-What did the hunter think, Trevose wondered, when he’d finally been caught himself?
+Trevose rose from his hiding place in one smooth motion, stone spinning hard.
+For a second, he stared into the wolf's yellowing eyes.
+What did the hunter think, Trevose wondered, on the day it was finally caught?

 With a wrist's flick, Trevose shot.
 The wolf bolted.
 The stone thudded into the empty ground, wide by the breadth of a thought.

 He groaned as the wolf leapt for the bushes.
 He needed this kill.
-He couldn’t bear to go back empty handed.
-But behind him the sun was balanced on the horizon already.
+He couldn't bear to go back empty-handed, but the sun was balanced on the horizon already.
 No one was allowed out after sunset, not since the attacks had started.
 He hesitated for a moment more, as the wolf vanished from sight, then swallowed his disappointment and headed for home.
 He had a long run ahead of him.

 Everyone had to be home before dark since sheep had started going missing a few weeks ago.
 No one knew what was out there, but it must be a large predator, unafraid of the village.

-Clouds scudded in front of a half moon and the first stars peaked out from the deep blue sky.
+Clouds scudded in front of a half-moon and the first stars peeked out from the deep blue sky.
 A shadow flashed between the clouds, impossibly large and impossibly fast.
 Trevose blinked trying to make it out, but it was gone.
 Was something out there, up there?
 He shivered and quickened his pace.
-It couldn’t be.
+It couldn't be.

 Trevose powered up the far side, chest and legs burning, and reached the first buildings on the outskirts of the village.
-To get back on time now he’d have to cut through the fields instead of going through the houses.
+A short cut through the fields was the only way to get back on time now.

-In the field behind the Stithian’s farm, sheep were making a terrible noise and Trevose slowed.
+In the field behind the Stithian's farm, sheep were making a terrible noise.
+Trevose slowed.
 They were clustered by a low stone wall, as far away as they could get from a shadow on the ground.